freenas/freenas-docs/userguide/storage.rst

 of the same size and type.
 Click the :guilabel:`Confirm` checkbox and click :guilabel:`Ok` to continue.

-.. note:: If the existing pool is encrypted, an addition warning message shows a reminder that **extending a pool resets the passphrase and recovery key**.
-After extending the pool, immediately recreate both using the instructions in :ref:`Managing Encrypted Pools`.
+.. note:: If the existing pool is encrypted, an additional warning message shows a reminder that **extending a pool resets the passphrase and recovery key**.
+After extending the pool, another popup message will provide a link to :guilabel:`Download Recovery Key`.
+Click the link and save the key to a safe location.
+When finished, click :guilabel:`Done`.

 When adding disks to increase the capacity of a pool, ZFS supports the addition of virtual devices, or *vdevs*, to an existing ZFS